almet/markdown-doc/articles/dependency-injection.md

 	}

 When Alice eats an icecream, she always choose the strawberry one.
-Great, but, one day, her mum want's Alice to try other tastes!
+Great, but, one day, her mum wants Alice to try other tastes!

 Actually, with this code implementation, it's not really possible to change the eaten icecream.